bearbeneman/RemBG-GUI/README.md

    - **Process Folder:** Click "Process Folder" to start processing.
 The progress bar will indicate the progress, and you can preview images as they’re processed.
    - **Preview Controls:** Use your mouse wheel to zoom in/out and click & drag to pan the preview images.

+## Pre-built Executable

+For users who prefer a hassle-free experience, a pre-built executable version of RemBG GUI is available.
+This Windows executable requires no additional installations or dependencies—simply download and run.

+**Download the Executable:**

+You can download the latest version from [Google Drive]([https://drive.google.com/your-exe-file-link](https://drive.google.com/file/d/1t9hXASicu6Uf8QWGvYjD_5wRSfxyig6_/view?usp=drive_link).
+*(Replace the URL above with your actual Google Drive link.)*

+**Usage:**

+- No installation is required.
+- Simply double-click the executable file to launch RemBG GUI.
+- Enjoy background removal without needing to set up a Python environment.

+*Note:* This executable is only available for Windows.
+For users on other operating systems, please compile from source using the instructions provided above.

 ## Building an Executable

 To turn your Python script into an executable file (for example, on Windows), you can use [PyInstaller](https://pyinstaller.org/).